 Over the next decade, almost two thirds of firefighters are expected to retire.
 In addition, it takes almost a year to train a firefighter across the full range of competencies.
-In order to meet this challenge in a prudent and structured fashion a reserve of £3m has been created to support staff recruitment to manage effective succession planning.
+In order to meet this challenge in a prudent and structured fashion a reserve of £2m has been allocated to support staff recruitment to manage effective succession planning.